A Backpacker’s Travel Guide to the Philippines

 San Agustin Church in Manila

 Visit this beautiful church to learn about its incredible history.
 The standing church today is the third building that has been built in this space as the first and second churches were both made of wood and were destroyed by fire.
 Now built of stone the decoration inside is incredible.
+Check out this post for 25 more Manila tourist spots.

 Visit Coron island the home of the Tagbanua people